Microbiology 101: General Microbiology

-I, II 3 cr (B-I) Filutowicz, Forest, Wassarman: An undergraduate-level course in modern microbial genetics and molecular processes.
+Fall, Spring.
+3 cr (Biological Science, Intermediate), Burton, Forest: An undergraduate-level course in modern microbial genetics and molecular processes.
 Emphasis on the use of eubacterial and eukaryotic microbes to elucidate cellular function.
 Discussion of experimental approaches to study microbes and their use in biotechnology, bioremediation, and medicine.
-P: Microbio 303
+Pre-Req: Microbio 303

 Microbiology 523: Soil Microbiology and Biochemistry

 Spring, 3 cr (Physical Science, Intermediate), Hickey (Crosslisted with Soil Sci): Transformations of nutrients and contaminants in soils and groundwater by microorganisms: emphasis on enzymatic mechanisms and metabolic pathways.
 Approaches for analyzing microbial populations and activities including molecular techniques.
 Applications of microbial activities for bioremediation of contaminated soils and groundwater.
 Pre-Req: Chem 104; Micro 303 or Bot 375 or Biochem 501, or cons inst.